tylervz/learn-angular2/components/index.md

 tweet: "How to use components in Angular 2"
 ---

-In Angular 2, Components are the main way we build and specify elements and logic on the page.
+In Angular 2, "everything is a component."
+Components are the main way we build and specify elements and logic on the page, through both custom elements *and* attributes that add functionality to our existing components.

-In Angular 1, we achieved this through directives, controllers, and scope.
-In Angular 2, all those concepts are combined into Components.

 ### A simple component